yaweige/ggpcp/README.md

 ```

 ![](README_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-The genralized parallel coordinate plots, similar to what Schonlau (2002, and 2004) coined the clustergram:
+Using the generalized parallel coordinate plots we can visualize the clustering process in plots similar to what Schonlau (2002, 2004) coined the clustergram:

 ```r
 wide %>%